 Contents

-The command-line equivalent of manual input is to start an sbc enqueue session on an input stream of a running application.
-You can then type the CSV equivalent of tuples that match that stream's schema.
+session on an input stream of a running application.
+You can then type the CSV equivalent of tuples that match that stream's

-If the running application has more than one input stream, select the stream of interest in the Input Stream drop-down list.
+If the running application has more than one input stream, select the stream of interest in the *Stream drop-down list.

 The example below is taken from the firstapp.sbapp

-stream onto which data will be enqueued.
-This input stream's schema had two fields,
+is selected as the stream onto which data will be enqueued.
+This input stream's schema had two fields, symbol

-representing an empty value for this field.
-This default setting is a convenience
+, which is a reserved word representing an empty value for this field.
+This default setting is a convenience when enqueuing

-you know must not be null during your test of downstream components.
+, and enter non-null values only for the fields that you know must not be null during your test of downstream components.

 (For further information on using nulls, see Using Nulls in the Authoring Guide.)